Alvilde Lees-Milne

-Alvilde Lees-Milne (née Bridges; 13 August 1909 – 1994) was a British gardening and landscape expert.
+Alvilde Lees-Milne (née Bridges; 13 August 1909 – 18 March 1994) was a British expert in gardening and landscape design.

 Early life

 Alvilde was born on 13 August 1909 in London.
 She was the only child of the Lt.-Gen. Sir (George) Tom Molesworth Bridges, the Governor of South Australia from 1922 to 1927, by his wife Janet Florence Menzies, and was the great-niece of Robert Bridges, the one-time Poet Laureate.